laravel-workflow/laravel-workflow.github.io/docs/features/child-workflows.md

 }
 ```

 **Important:** When using query methods in the same workflow with child handles, you must first await for the child handle to be available.
-Query methods like `$workflow->childId()` may return `null` if you query the parent workflow before the child workflow has started.
+Query methods like `$workflow->childId()` may return `null` if you query the parent workflow before the child handle has finished being awaited.

 Then you can interact with the child workflow directly.